dansmyers/IntroToCS-Fall-2019/Labs-Fall-2019/6-Loop.md

 - For numbers divisible by 3, print `Fizz`
 - For numbers divisbile by 5, print `Buzz`
-- For numbers divisbile by 3 and 5, print `FizzBuzz`
+- For numbers divisible by 3 and 5, print `FizzBuzz`

 Here is some example output: